danielbodnar/awesome-stars/BY-LANG.md

 - [flosell/iam-policy-json-to-terraform](https://github.com/flosell/iam-policy-json-to-terraform) - Small tool to convert an IAM Policy in JSON format into a Terraform aws_iam_policy_document
 - [ketchoop/flora](https://github.com/ketchoop/flora) - Upgrade and version manager for terraform
 - [datreeio/datree](https://github.com/datreeio/datree) - Prevent Kubernetes misconfigurations from reaching production (again 😤 )!
 From code to cloud, Datree provides an E2E policy enforcement solution to run automatic checks for rule violations.
 See our do
-- [dagger/dagger](https://github.com/dagger/dagger) - A programmable CI/CD engine that runs your pipelines in containers
+- [dagger/dagger](https://github.com/dagger/dagger) - Dagger is an integrated platform to orchestrate the delivery of applications
 - [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and cluste
 - [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀
 - [minamijoyo/tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform state migration tool for GitOps